 ‘Low and slow’ is the key to my Smoked Baby Back Ribs recipe.
 Chunks of wood that have been soaked overnight and charcoal are the best for a deep, rich smoky flavor.
 Most of the time I use hickory or mesquite, and since I have 3 pecan trees in my garden, I mix in some of that as well.

 A good dry rub is a must, it’s not hard to make your own, they’re usually a pretty simple combination of ingredients.
 I usually just use Penzey’s BBQ 3000, it has great flavor and what I make from scratch is basically the same thing.
 So instead of buying 5 different jars of spice to make my own dry rub, I buy one jar ready-made and save myself the money and the labor.

-When smoking, it’s important not to peek.
+When smoking ribs, it’s important not to peek.
 Keep that lid closed in order to maintain a constant temperature.
 Under the lower grate, I lined the bottom of my smoker with fireplace bricks, they get hot and keep a nice constant temperature inside the smoker.
 So even when I do have to open the lid, to rearrange the meat or dab some mop sauce on it, the smoker takes right around 20 seconds to return to the proper temperature of 225F, it’s a pretty good trick.

 Light your charcoal an hour before you start smoking so your smoker is at the temperature as soon as the meat goes in.
 Cover the lower grate and bricks with foil, then place a drip pan full of boiling water in it.
-The water will help keep the temperature stable and provide a nice moist environment for the ribs to smoke in.
+The water will help keep the temperature stable and provide a nice moist environment for smoking ribs.

 My BBQ sauce recipe is pretty amazing if I do say so myself.
 Thick, and a deep dark brown, with a nice vinegar and mustard flavor and a kick of heat from chili powder and Cholula hot sauce, my mouths watering just thinking of it.
 I don’t puree it, I prefer to leave the bits of onions and the coarse ground mustard visible, it just looks prettier I think.